next up previous contents

 make all

-configure generates the following files:
+configure generates the following files in the build directory:

 make.inc compilation rules and flags (used by Makefile)

-install/configure.msg a report of the configuration run (not needed for compilation)
+configure.msg a report of the configuration run (not needed for compilation)

-install/config.log detailed log of the configuration run (useful for debugging)
+config.log detailed log of the configuration run (useful for debugging)

-It is convenient to use "parallel make" to speed up compilation: make -jN compiles in parallel on N processors.
-Note that if you interrupt make, you may run into trouble the next time you type make(for instance, if make is interrupted while unpacking and compiling an external library).
-If so, run make clean, or even make distclean, before running make again.
+Note that if you interrupt make while unpacking and compiling an external library, you may run into trouble the next time you type make.
+If so, run make veryclean, or even make distclean, from the top directory, before running make again.

 You should always be able to compile the QUANTUM ESPRESSO suite of programs without having to edit any of the generated files.
 However you may have to tune configure by specifying appropriate environment variables and/or command-line options.
 Usually the tricky part is to get external libraries recognized and used: see Sec.2.5 for details and hints.
-In most cases, you may simply edit file make.inc.
+In many cases, you may simply edit file make.inc.

 export VARIABLE=value; ./configure # sh, bash, ksh